luatnd/ts-jest-coding/README.md

 TSLint: Linter
 JEST: Unit test

-Useful for quickly start your algorithm coding in typescript
+Quickly test your short problem in typescript

-### Why?

 ### Flow
 1. Put your code into fibonacci.ts